x40-Community/Cura_plugin_for_WEEDO_X40_PRO/README.md

 Use with other scripts together:

 If you want to use the X40 PRO script with other post-processing scripts, then the X40 PRO script should be executed last, i.e. at the bottom of the list.
 You can change the order using the arrows.

+## Installation

+Installation Cura 4.X for Windows:

+Copy the script X40Shnapshot.py into the Cura subdirectory:

+plugins\PostProcessingPlugins\scripts

+Installation Cura 5.X for Windows:

+Copy the script X40Shnapshot.py into the Cura subdirectory:

+share\cura\plugins\PostProcessingPlugin\scripts

+Installation Cura 5.X for Linux:

+Copy the script X40Shnapshot.py into the Cura subdirectory

+~/.local/share/cura/5.0/scripts

+## Application:

+Click in Cura:

+    Extensions -> Post Processing -> Modify G-Code

+    Now add  the script.

+The script is now permanently active for all projects.
+If you don't need it, you have to actively remove it again.